Workshop 1: First Blood illustration

 Key Takeaways

-Safety Note:
+Safety Note

-Rules that apply from this workshop forward:
+Rules from this workshop forward:

 • Always use a dedicated, isolated workspace folder